 Don’t include too many links

-Google made an algorithm update in January 2019.
-For this update, it changed the way that they categorize something as spam.
+Google made an algorithm update in January 2019 where it changed the way that they categorize something as spam.
+They made another core update in May 2020.
 Basically, they cracked down on a lot of spammy looking emails and made it much more difficult for them to have success.

 One way to get flagged as spam is to have too many links in your email.
 Every email you sent gets scanned by Google for certain triggers that make the algorithm think it’s spam.
 Links are one of those.
 Limit yourself to two or three links per email.
 That includes your signature, as well.